 In the European Parliament, the ENVI Committee takes the lead on the proposal, while it shares competence with the ITRE Committee on some aspects.
-The ITRE Committee adopted its opinion on 13 October 2016; the vote in the ENVI Committee is expected in December.
+The ITRE Committee adopted its opinion on 13 October 2016; the ENVI Committee adopted its report on 15 December 2016, and a vote in plenary is expected in February 2017.

 - October 2016: Post-2020 reform of the EU Emissions Trading System (4th edition)

 - June 2016: Post-2020 reform of the EU Emissions Trading System (3rd edition)

 - March 2016: Post-2020 reform of the EU Emissions Trading System (2nd edition)